Fact vs. fantasy—science writing meets science fiction

 Read More

-Using ourselves as characters to help audiences explore the unknown in science
+Using ourselves as characters to guide audiences into science

 Lecturing at an audience and just “explaining the science” isn’t always the most effective way to communicate.
 An alternative approach that’s often recommended is using a personal story to connect with an audience first.
 Even better, if a scientist or writer can present themselves as a relatable human being, they may have a better chance…